kferrari/ricardify/README.md

  ### Install

  * Clone this repo or download ricardify.py.
  * Edit headers{} in ricardify.py to include your name and email address, if you want.
-This is good practice in case someone over at tutti.ch wants to contact you.
+This is good practice in case someone over at ricardo.ch wants to contact you.
  * Install [telegram-send](https://pypi.org/project/telegram-send/) and run `telegram-send --configure` to set up your personal Bot.
  * Install [beautifulsoup](https://pypi.org/project/beautifulsoup4/).